aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 #### Create an autoscaler endpoint

-1. Log in to [Aiven Console](https://console.aiven.io/) and navigate to a desired organization and project.
+1. Log in to [Aiven Console](https://console.aiven.io/) and go to a desired organization and project.
 1. On the **Services** page of your project, select **Integration endpoints** from the sidebar.
 1. On the **Integration endpoints** page, select **Disk autoscaler** > **Add new endpoint**.
-1. In the **Create new autoscaler endpoint** window, enter an endpoint name, specify a maximum additional disk storage that you want to allow for disk autoscaling purposes, and select **Create**.
+1. In the **Create new autoscaler endpoint** window, enter an endpoint name, specify a maximum additional disk storage to allow for disk autoscaling purposes, and select **Create**.

 #### Enable on a service

-1. Log in to [Aiven Console](https://console.aiven.io/) and navigate to a desired organization, project, and service.
+1. Log in to [Aiven Console](https://console.aiven.io/) and go to a desired organization, project, and service.
 1. On the **Overview** page of your service, select **Integrations** from the sidebar.
-1. On the **Integrations** page, navigate to **External integrations** and select **Disk autoscaler**.
+1. On the **Integrations** page, go to **Endpoint integrations** and select **Disk autoscaler**.
-1. In the **Autoscaler integration** window, select the newly created autoscaler integration endpoint from the dropdown menu and select **Enable**.
+1. In the **Autoscaler integration** window, select the newly created autoscaler integration endpoint and select **Enable**.

 ### Enable with Aiven API